 My “Recent” Past

 For more than a decade in the 2000’s, I worked teaching math in the Midwest.
 In early 2007, I attended a Texas Instruments “T3” conference, which moved my proficiency with the TI-84 plus and TI-Voyage to a whole new level.
 This was also a conference where TI showcased the TI-Nspire, which was quite amazing to all of the conference attendees.
 For much of my time as a high school teacher, I was known as the “calculator guy,” a somewhat dorky yet endearing title.
-I made my students knew all the ins and outs of their calculators prior to taking the ACT (the Midwest version of the SAT), and it’s paid off for my students on that test and others.
+I made sure my students knew all the ins and outs of their calculators prior to taking the ACT (the Midwest version of the SAT), and it’s paid off for my students on that test and others.

 I’m also now the father of three young children who have started to enter the school system.
 Of course, I’m very eager to see how they develop and encourage them to grow in our changing world.
 I feel I have an unusual perspective as someone who has spent many years as a teacher, professional in the STEM community, and father that gives me an interesting voice to speak to parents out there that are still learning how to encourage their children to learn and prepare for STEM careers.